GraphQL API Testing Strategies

 - Ensuring schema updates don't break existing functionality is super important.
 Imagine updating your schema and suddenly your retail app can't fetch product details.

 - Using introspection queries to verify schema integrity is a good practice.
 It's like double-checking your blueprint.
+Here's an example of an introspection query to get the types and their fields:

 __schema {